Locations

 Impact:

 Aligning license types can yield substantial savings in Dynamics 365 spend.
 For example, suppose you have 500 users on a Customer Service Enterprise license ($95/user/month).
-After analysis, 100 of them are tier-1 support staff who only read cases and escalate, which could be done with a Team Member license ($8/user/month).
+After analysis, 100 of them are tier-1 support staff who only read cases and escalate, which could be done with a Team Member license ($ 8 per user per month).

 Action: Evaluate Module and Feature Usage:

-- Check if the number of environments/instances you have (which often incur additional costs for extra sandbox or production instances) is still needed.
-You might consolidate and reduce instance add-on costs.
+• Check if the number of environments/instances you have (which often incur additional costs for extra sandbox or production instances) is still needed.
+You may be able to consolidate and reduce instance add-on costs.

 Considerations: